chawyehsu/base16-concfg/README.md

 [![cicd][cicd-badge]][cicd] [![license][license-badge]](LICENSE)

 [concfg] is an utility for importing and exporting [Windows Console] settings written in PowerShell.
-This repository provides a collection of presets that can be used with concfg to import color schemes into the Windows Console.
+This repository provides a collection of presets, driven by the [Base16] specification, that can be used with concfg to import color schemes into the Windows Console.

 ## Getting Started